angelctoquero/mscloudlab/README.md

 I would like a shared email that my Team users can send email from

-However you can create a shared box for any group of users
+However you can create a shared mail box for any group of users

 Go to Add Shared Mailbox